uhlerlab/image2reg/README.md

 bash Miniconda3-py311_23.5.2-0-Linux-x86_64.sh
 ```

 This will start the installer, which will guide you through the installation of miniconda.
+To run the installation using the default setup hit enter, until you are asked to agree to the license agreement then type in ``yes``, again hit enter to use the default installation location and finally type in ``yes`` when asked to run conda init.
 If you encounter any issues, please refer to the official installation guide which can be found [here](https://docs.conda.io/en/latest/miniconda.html#installing).
-Please note that after the installation you will have to close the terminal and open a new one before continuing with the next steps.
+*Please note that after the installation you will have to close the terminal and open a **new** one before continuing with the next steps.*

 #### 2. Clone the repository

-Next please clone this repository by running the following command in a new terminal.
+Next please clone this repository by running the following command in a **new** terminal.
 ```
 git clone https://github.com/uhlerlab/image2reg.git
 cd image2reg